dahamv/dahamv.github.io/hibernate.md

   @Id
   private int sId;
   private String sName;
-  @OneToMany(mappedBy="laptopOwner") // If mappedBy is not used, the student_laptop table will be made by hibernate.
-So do this to prevent that. private List<Laptop> sLaptops;
+  //If mappedBy is not used, the student_laptop table will be made by hibernate.
+So do this to prevent that.
+  @OneToMany(mappedBy="laptopOwner")
+  private List<Laptop> sLaptops;
 }
 ```